Vansh-Baghel/Java-things/Java_notes.md

 * There must be a **base** function to stop the execution of the recursive function .
 * If base function is not presrnt , then **stack overflow** will take place ie the new functions will keep on getting added in the stack till 5he memory exceeds.

+## Why to use recursion
+* It helps us break bigger problens into smaller problems.
+* We can convert it into iterstion and vice versa.
+* Space complexity is not constant, as functions are getting created everytime.